HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 all_xrism_obs
 ```

-For an active mission (i.e. actively collecting data and adding to the archive)...
+For an active mission (i.e., actively collecting data and adding to the archive)...

 ```{code-cell} python
 public_times = Time(all_xrism_obs["public_date"], format="mjd")